KDE/digikam-doc/image_editor/transform_tools.rst

 21x30cm 42x60cm                                                 7:10
 =============================================================== =================

-At the far right of the dialog two buttons are available to move the crop selection automatically to the horizontal or vertical center of the image.
+Two buttons are available at the far right of the dialog to move the crop selection automatically to the horizontal or vertical center of the image.

 At the very bottom line of the dialog, the **Max.
 Ratio** button lets you set the crop area size to the maximum size according to the current aspect ratio settings and orientation.

 .. note::

-    The Aspect Ratio Crop tool remembers the settings depending on image orientation (horizontal or vertical).
+    The Aspect Ratio Crop tool remembers your settings depending on image orientation (horizontal or vertical).
 When you use the crop tool next time, these settings will be used as default values depending on the image orientation.
 The changed image dimensions are stored into the Exif tables so that the Exif data reflects the cropped image and not the original one.

 .. _transform_composition: